 In total, the project will cover 11 blocks and include the installation of 6,280 feet of new plastic pipe ranging between 6 inches and 12 inches in diameter.
 The existing steel pipe was installed in the late 1960s.

 Duke’s contractor is KS Energy.
-KS plans to begin work on Sixth Street.
-Crews are expected to start work on Fourth Street by mid February.
+KS began work on Sixth Street.
+Crews are expected to start work on Fourth Street by early spring 2020.
 KS plans to work contiguously block by block moving west on Fourth in the same direction as traffic flows.

 Duke, KS and the City’s Department of Transportation & Engineering are closely coordinating on the project to avoid potential conflict or overlap with other, unrelated construction projects or events along this busy corridor.